Kew: Transport

-A main mode of transport between Kew and London, for rich and poor alike, was by water along the Thames which, historically, separated Middlesex (on the north bank) from Surrey: Kew was also connected to Brentford, Middlesex by ferry, first replaced by bridge in 1759.
-The current Kew Bridge, which carries the South Circular Road (the A205) was opened by King Edward VII and Queen Alexandra in 1903.
+In the past, a main mode of transport between Kew and London, for rich and poor alike, was by water along the Thames, which separated Middlesex (on the north bank) from Surrey: Kew was also connected to Brentford, Middlesex by ferry, first replaced by a bridge in 1759.
+The current Kew Bridge, which carries the South Circular Road (the A205), was opened by King Edward VII and Queen Alexandra in 1903.

-The A205 road commencing there passes through Kew as a single carriageway.
-However Kew Road provides the main road link to Richmond.
+Kew Road (A307) passes through Kew as a single carriageway, and provides the main road link to Richmond.
 The M4 motorway starts a short distance north of Kew, providing access to Heathrow Airport and the west.
 The A316 road starts in Chiswick and continues over Chiswick Bridge and a complex junction with the South Circular Road at Chalker's Corner at the south-eastern end of the district.

-Since 1869 rail services have been available from Kew Gardens station.
+Rail services have been available from Kew Gardens station since 1869.
 London Underground (District line) services run to Richmond and to central London.
-London Overground trains run to Richmond and (via Willesden Junction) to Stratford.
+London Overground (Mildmay line) trains run to Richmond and (via Willesden Junction) to Stratford.

 The 65, 110 and R68 bus routes serve Kew.

-River bus services supported by publicly funded Transport for London run from Kew Pier to Richmond and Hampton Court.
+River bus services run from Kew Pier to Westminster Millennium Pier, Richmond and Hampton Court.